MelbourneDeveloper/ioc_container/README.md

 - Create a scope for a set of services that you can dispose of together
 - Perform lazy initialization of services

+## Performance and Simplicity
 This library is fast and holds up to comparable libraries in terms of performance.
 See the [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) project and results.
-The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is a fraction of the size of similar libraries.
+The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is a fraction of the size of similar libraries and has no dependencies.
 That means you can copy/paste it anywhere, and it's simple enough to understand and change if you find an issue.
 Global factories get complicated when you need to manage the lifecycle of your services or replace services for testing.
 This library solves that problem.

+## Flutter
-Use the package [flutter_ioc_container](https://pub.dev/packages/flutter_ioc_container) to add your container to the widget tree as an `InheritedWidget`
+You can use this library as is by declaring a global instance and use it anywhere (See [As a Service Locator](#as-a-service-locator)).
+Or, you can use the [flutter_ioc_container](https://pub.dev/packages/flutter_ioc_container) package to add your container to the widget tree as an `InheritedWidget`.

+## Getting Started
 This example adds a singleton and three transient dependencies to the container.
 We build the container by calling `toContainer()`.
 Lastly, we get dependencies from the container by calling `get<T>()`, `getAsync<T>()`, or just like the last line here.

 ```dart